Sheyi-seph/The-end-of-me/alexis/0_01-c_prog/03-more_loops,funcs/README.md

 06-fizzbuzz.c
 This program prints numbers 1-100, but when a number is a factor of 3 it prints fizz, when it's a factor of 5 it prints buzz.
 And when it's a factor of both, it prints fizzbuzz.

+07-fact.c
+This program prints the factorial of the input number.